Dom-888/Second-Milestone-Project/README.md

     - [Autoprefixer](https://autoprefixer.github.io/) was used to add prefixes in the CSS for cross-browser support.
     - [Figma](https://www.figma.com/) was used for wireframing
     - [Online Audio Converter](https://online-audio-converter.com/it/) was used for simple sounds manipulation.
+    - [Responsive Design](http://ami.responsivedesign.is/) was used to take the screenshot at the beginning of this document

 - **Software**
     - [Paint.net](https://www.getpaint.net/) was used for simple images manipulation.